 Treatments for gastroenteritis in dogs vary widely depending on the underlying cause of the inflammation or irritation of the stomach and intestines.
 In the case of dietary indiscretion, your vet may recommend withholding food for 24 to 48 hours.

 Keeping your dog hydrated after loss of fluids due to diarrhea and vomiting is important.
-Depending on the severity of your dog’s dehydration, a veterinarian may recommend intravenous fluids in order to replenish electrolytes and hydration.
+Depending on the severity of your dog’s dehydration, a vet may recommend intravenous fluids in order to replenish electrolytes and hydration.

-For infections, your veterinarian may prescribe medication and advise that you also monitor the situation closely at home, making sure that your dog only gets small amounts of bland food and plenty of water.
+For infections, your vet may prescribe medication and advise that you also monitor the situation closely at home, making sure that your dog only gets small amounts of bland food and plenty of water.

-You should follow your veterinarian’s instructions closely.
+You must follow your vet’s instructions closely.

 Has your dog ever suffered from gastroenteritis?
 What was the cause?
 How did you treat it?
 Let us know in the comments below!